tyser1995/hris_app/README.md

    supabase db push --password "your-db-password"
    ```

-   If you need to reset an existing database (e.g., tables ended up in the wrong schema), run `supabase/reset_to_hris.sql` in the Supabase SQL Editor first, then push:
+   If you need to reset an existing database (e.g., tables ended up in the wrong schema), run `supabase/reset_to_hris.sql` in the Supabase SQL Editor first (file is gitignored — local use only), then push:
    ```bash
    supabase db push --password "your-db-password" --debug
    ```